 The question, “How do metaphors work?” is a bit like the question, “How does one thing remind us of another thing?”
 There is no single answer to either question… (Searle, Introduction to Expression and Meaning, 1979, x)

 This registers an important general fact about pragmatic explanations in the Gricean style.
 Conversational implicatures can come off only if something in particular reliably comes to mind once there is an appearance of a maxim violation to explain or explain away.
 Often enough, something in particular does reliably come to mind, but Gricean conversational principles in and of themselves do nothing to explain what comes to mind or why it does so.

 One and the same metaphor can often be plausibly paraphrased in substantively different ways.
-Yet Grice's account appears to depend on there being some unique alternative message that reliably comes to mind when the speaker's words are pondered.
-It has struck some commentators that metaphorical interpretation involves a kind of indeterminacy that Gricean implicature theory can't readily accommodate.
-See Davis (1998), 70–74 and the response by Saul (2001) for some of the main arguments on both sides.
+Yet Grice’s account appears to depend on there being some unique alternative message that reliably comes to mind when the speaker’s words are pondered.
+It has struck some commentators that metaphorical interpretation involves a kind of indeterminacy Gricean implicature theory can’t readily accommodate.
+See Davis (1998), 70–74 and the response by Saul (2001) for the main arguments on both sides.

 There is also the phenomenon of twice-apt metaphor (Hills, 1997, 2008).
 Consider Romeo’s death speech: